Quantifying Data Augmentation for LiDAR based 3D Object Detection: Experiments

 In general we see that \textit{local} augmentation techniques are not as effective as \textit{global} augmentation techniques.
 Although, while \textit{Local Rotation} (policy~\#19-21) and \textit{Local Scaling} (policy~\#22-24) can be considered beneficial, \textit{Local Translation} (policy~\#15-18) contrarily is clearly not as beneficial as the other two \textit{local} augmentation techniques and can even hurt performance if applied too aggressively.

-\textit{Filter Augmentations} (policy~\#25-30) also do not make a big difference, interesting is maybe only the results of policy~\#26, where we filter all \textit{hard} examples during training and still get a higher performance on them during evaluation (+1.16\%).
+\textit{GT-Filtering} (policy~\#25-30) also does not make a big difference, interesting is maybe only the results of policy~\#26, where we filter all \textit{hard} examples during training and still get a higher performance on them during evaluation (+1.16\%).
 This could mean that if we keep \textit{hard} examples during training, the network might get too distracted by those seemingly diverse \textit{hard} examples and is not able extract distinct features from them, thereby hurting its generalisation capabilities.